 If sourcing and editing graphical content is out of scope for your expertise, hiring a freelancer for a project can sometimes be more cost efficient.
 Just make sure they have good reviews, and you communicate project deliverables clearly.

 Customer Relationship Management (CRM) System

 Customer relationship management refers to technology that businesses use to manage their relationships with current and potential customers.
 The purpose is to increase customer retention in order to maintain lucrative relationships and drive more sales.
 CRM software enables the everyday business owner to spot trends and monitor changes.
 They can analyze historical customer data and feedback, and test out new marketing initiatives.

 This kind of software is a worthy investment for your company, and should be on your marketing and tech essentials list, no matter the size of your company, large or small.
 Small business owners don’t necessarily need to shell out for expensive software, either.
-Affordable options like Insightly, Nimble, and Batchbook help owners track and manage customer information, organize events and orders, and even measure the success of their advertising.
+Affordable options like Insightly and Nimble help owners track and manage customer information, organize events and orders, and even measure the success of their advertising.

 No matter what products or services you are selling, customer experience is everything.
 From a marketing context, measuring metrics like customer loyalty, purchase history, retention and conversion rates, email open rate, and more contribute to a holistic view of what it’s like to shop with your brand, and are key indicators of future sales.

 Nearly 40 percent of small and medium-sized business owners cannot track the ROI of their marketing efforts.
 Of that group, nearly 70 percent say they are unable to measure their social media results specifically.
 Social media analytics can be subjective, and frankly, quite confusing.
 With more businesses using platforms like Facebook and Instagram to connect with more targeted, engaged audiences, the ability to interpret and act on these results is the key to success.